Allen-Synthesis/EuroPi/software/contrib/egressus_melodiam.md

 in the middle of the screen to indicate you are in free-running mode.

 Note that when in free-running mode, the previously selected pattern length remains unchanged, it is therefore a good idea to select the required pattern length before changing to unclocked mode.

-# Display

-The OLED screen is broken into 3 sections:

-- Left: The currently selected wave / slew shape for the selected output is shown on the bottom left.
-When a new CV pattern is generated (by holding down and releasing button 1 for longer than 2 seconds) an icon is displayed on the top left to show the pattern was generated.

-- Middle: The global pattern length is shown in rows of 8 dots

-- Right: The selected output is shown on the top-right; the currerntly configured output division is shown on the bottom-right.

 # Saving and loading